Bright traveling breathers in media with long-range, nonconvex dispersion: Model equation properties

 while its mean is

 where $K(m)$ and $E(m)$ are the complete elliptic integrals of the first and second kinds, respectively.
-The cnoidal wave \eqref{eq:7} limits to a solitary wave when $\beta \to \alpha$ and a constant when $\beta \to \gamma$.
+The cnoidal wave \eqref{eq:7} limits to a solitary wave when $\tilde{\beta} \to \tilde{\alpha}$ and a constant when $\tilde{\beta} \to \tilde{\gamma}$.

-By use of the scaling symmetry \eqref{Scaling-symmetry-bbm-eq}, we impose the unit mean constraint $\overline{u} = 1$ on the cnoidal wave solutions without loss of generality, and therefore constrain $\alpha$, $\beta$, and $\gamma$ via $\overline{u} =1$ in eq.~\eqref{eq:8}.
-We parameterize the set of unit mean periodic traveling wave solutions to the BBM equation in terms of two parameters such as $(a,k)$.
-Then, its frequency is determined $\omega = ks$.
+By use of the scaling symmetry \eqref{Scaling-symmetry-bbm-eq}, we impose the unit-mean constraint $\overline{u} = 1$ on the cnoidal wave solutions without loss of generality and therefore constrain $\Tilde{\alpha}$, $\Tilde{\beta}$, and $\Tilde{\gamma}$ via $\overline{u} =1$ in eq.~\eqref{eq:8}.
+We parametrize the set of unit mean periodic traveling-wave solutions to the BBM equation in terms of two parameters such as $(a,k)$.
+Then its frequency is determined to be $\omega = k\Tilde{s}$.

 A strongly nonlinear generalization of the BBM equation is the conduit equation \cite{olson1986solitary}